pagekite/libunaccept/README.md

 add those lines to a file named `/etc/sysconfig/SERVICE`.

-## Related projects ##
+## History and Related Projects ##

-`Libunaccept` is beening resurrected from obscurity for use as a DDoS management system at [PageKite](https://pagekite.net/) and an experimental spam reduction tool for the author's personal SMTP server ([blog post](http://bre.klaki.net/blog/2011/12/11)).
+Originally written in 2006 but never released, `libunaccept`, was resurrected from obscurity for DDoS management at [PageKite](https://pagekite.net/) and as an experimental spam reduction tool for the author's personal SMTP server ([blog post](http://bre.klaki.net/blog/2011/12/11)).

 If you use `libunaccept` for something neat, let us know and we'll add a